On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in Spain, it has a lot to offer.

-Where to stay: The best hotels in Benimaclet
+Recommended hotels in Benimaclet

 Benimaclet is mostly a residential and campus area, which makes it hard to find hotels.
 Most of your options are located around the outskirts of the district, but still within walking distance to the city centre.

 - Hotel Olympia Universidades: As the highest-rated hotel in the area, this luxury spot offers modern rooms with views of the historic city.
 While it may be a stretch to walk to the nearest attractions, you’re very close to the tram stop.

 - Sweet Hotel Renasa: This hotel is next to Valencia University and a short walk from the metro station.
 It also has its own restaurant, serving tapas and authentic Valencian cuisine.
 Before leaving the hotel to go sightseeing, you can ask the staff to pack you a lunch.